-The General Statutes also authorize the Secretary of Revenue to issue an exemption certificate number to qualifying farmers, conditional farmers, commercial fishermen, loggers, veterinarians, and State agencies.
+The General Statutes also authorize the Secretary of Revenue to issue an exemption certificate number to qualifying farmers, conditional farmers, commercial fishermen, commercial loggers, and State agencies.
 This exemption certificate number should be placed on Form E-595E, Streamlined Sales and Use Tax Agreement Certificate of Exemption or other exemption information required per N.C.
-Gen. Stat. § 105-164.28, when making a purchase of tangible personal property that is subject to a preferential rate of tax or exempt from sales or use tax.
-See Sales and Use Tax Technical Bulletin Section 52 for more information.
+Gen. Stat. § 105-164.28, when making a purchase of an item exempt from sales or use tax.
+See Sales and Use Tax Bulletin Section 5 for more information.

 The Registry of Direct Pay Permits and Exemption Certificate Numbers contains the names and numbers of taxpayers that have been issued either a direct pay permit or an exemption certificate number and identifies the type of permit or

 exemption as maintained in the Department's records.
 The database is updated by the Department each weekend.
-To search for a person by a sales and use tax account ID, use the Registry of Sales and Use Tax Numbers.
+To search for a person by a sales and use tax account ID, or SST ID, as applicable use the Registry of Sales and Use Tax Numbers.

 If you are unable to determine the direct pay permit or

 exemption certificate number for an account using this search function,

 If you search by direct pay permit number, you must enter the complete five-digit number.
 If you search by exemption certificate number, you must enter the complete six-digit number.
 If you search by taxpayer name, you must enter the complete name as it appears in our database.